Reducing Littering in Nepal's National Parks Through Behavioral Incentives and Community Engagement

 This proposal outlines a project designed to significantly reduce littering in Nepal’s national parks, such as Shivapuri and Nagarjuna, by:

-• Pre-filled trash baskets at entry points: Visually prompting visitors to dispose of waste responsibly through “social proof” and security personnel engagement.
+• Pre-filled trash baskets at entry points: Visually prompting visitors to dispose of waste responsibly through “social proof” and clear conversation about benefits with security personnel.

 • Deposit-based trash container system: incentivizing proper disposal through a refundable deposit on containers collected upon park exit.

-• Local youth clean-up initiatives: Fostering community ownership and environmental awareness through collaborative clean-up activities.
+• Local youth clean-up initiatives: Supporting community ownership and environmental awareness through collaborative clean-up activities.

 2. Problem: